SupankoCS/SupankoCS/README.md

 - 👀 I’m interested in ...
 Grapic design, video editing and coding!
 - 🌱 I’m currently learning ...
 Grapic design, video editing and coding!
 - 💞️ I’m looking to collaborate on ...
 Any projects :)
-- 📫 How to reach me ... supankocs@gmail.com or SupankoCS on Twitter
+- 📫 How to reach me ... supankocs@gmail.com or @SupankoCS on Twitter

 <!---
 SupankoCS/SupankoCS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.